bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 Hi I am Karthik, a Math enthusiast from India.

-I am fortunate to be born in a time when it is much simpler to communicate and learn with the world.

 I am curious about The World, Life, and God.

 I intend to use the blog as a digital notebook of sorts, and the posts will mostly have routine stuff.
 I am also on [Math.SE](https://math.stackexchange.com/users/303300).